nicholasf/ectypes.js/README.md

 ## More Info

-I originally had Ectypes working for Backbone.js, too.
+Ectypes originally worked for Backbone.js.
 So it is possible to enable this testing for browser based development.
-If anyone wants this to discuss it, let me know.
+If anyone wants to discuss it, let me know.